School breakfast club: History

-In the UK, breakfast clubs were introduced in the 1990s, driven not just by concern for children's nutrition but by parental demand for a supervised place to leave their children in the early morning.
+In the United Kingdom, breakfast clubs were introduced in the 1990s, driven not just by concern for children's nutrition but by parental demand for a supervised place to leave their children in the early morning.
 Changes in gender roles and more demanding workplaces meant an increasing number of women were no longer able to look after their children until the start of school.
-By 1999 there were over 700 breakfast clubs operating in the UK.
-After the lasting global inflation in the price of food that began in late 2006, there were increased efforts to set up new breakfast clubs, in part due to greater awareness of children who arrived at school suffering from hunger, a condition that reduced their ability to concentrate and sometimes led to disruptive behavior.
+By 1999, there were over 700 breakfast clubs operating in the UK.
+After the lasting global inflation in the price of food that began in late-2006, there were increased efforts to set up new breakfast clubs, in part due to greater awareness of children who arrived at school suffering from hunger, a condition that reduced their ability to concentrate and sometimes led to disruptive behaviour in the classroom.
 A 2011 report by Kellogg's found that the number of breakfast clubs had increased to over 20,000, though also that several thousand had or were at risk of closure due to lack of funds.